mdibl/package_downloads/jenkins/readme.md

 and plugin developers who need them.
 But for more conservative users, it’s preferable to stick to a release line which changes less often and only receives important bug fixes, even if such a release line lags behind in terms of features.

-We run the upgrades on demand - meaning whenever the "Manage Jenkins" window shows  a new release alert on our Jenkins server.
+We run the upgrades on demand - meaning whenever the "Manage Jenkins" window shows a new release alert on our Jenkins server, we toggle an upgrade

 See : https://jenkins.mdibl.org/manage